abhinav4848/Obsidian-Medicine/coeliac disease.md

 if there is confirmed IgA deficiency but coeliac still suspected, test for:
 - IgG endomyseal antibodies (EMA),
 - IgG deamidated gliadin peptide (DGP)
-	- Don’t do just anti-gliadin (IgA or IgG) because antibodies against deamidated gliadin peptides are more immunogenic than native gliadin.
+	- Don’t do just anti-gliadin (IgA or IgG) because antibodies against **deamidated** gliadin peptides are more immunogenic than native gliadin.
+Gliadin gets deaminated inside intestinal wall by tTG.
 - IgG transglutaminase antibodies

-Patient would need to do duodenal biopsy for histological confirmation- Gold standard for diagnosis.
+Patient would need to do duodenal biopsy (as coeliac affects duodenum & proximal jejunum) for histological confirmation- Gold standard for diagnosis.
 # Foods to eat/avoid
 ## Eat
 Allow CRP #mnemonic